Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day3/AA_Day3.md

    -   Screenshot at 80% (i.e. 2.64V) :
    -   ![image](https://github.com/Shashank-raut1999/SoC/assets/165283786/dd765fb3-8888-4ead-91bf-fef37f933cc8)

+## Fall transition time
-## Fall transition time = Time taken by output to fall to 80% of its final value - Time taken by output to fall to 20% of its final value
+ - Fall transition time = Time taken by output to fall to 80% of its final value - Time taken by output to fall to 20% of its final value
  - output rises to 20%(i.e. 2.64V) of its final value at 4.0527 ns
  - output rises to 80%(i.e. 660mV) of its final value at 4.0951 ns
  - **FALL TIME =4.0951 - 4.0527 = 0.0424ns = 42.4ps**